TrustedDataFramework/java-rlp/README.md

 - RLP encode & decode of POJO with tree-like field.

+- Notes on Collection and Map encode & decode
     - Map are encoded as key-value pair RLPList [key1, value1, key2, value2, ...]
     - TreeMap is recommended implementation of Map since key-value pair in TreeMap is ordered.
     - TreeSet is recommended implementation of Set since key in TreeSet is ordered.
     - Instead of TreeMap, you can specify the ordering of key-value pair in encoded RLPList by @RLPEncoding.keyOrdering().
     - Instead of TreeSet, you can specify the ordering of element in encoded RLPList by @RLPEncoding.keyOrdering().
     - If the Map or Set is not ordered and no ordering specified by annotation, the RLPList encoded is not determined.
 This may break the idempotency of rlp encoding.

 ```java
 public static class Tree{